 design-related research and practice.

-Find out more about Urban Design at The Bartlett
+Find out more about Urban Design at The Bartlett.

 The UCL Royal Academy of Engineering, Centre of Excellence in Sustainable Building Design is a joint centre between The Bartlett and UCL Engineering, to produce a new stream of education for undergraduate and postgraduate students.

 This includes both those with an architectural and an engineering background, designed to enable them to take a stronger technical and strategic leadership role in this area of industry.

 Professor Chris Wise RDI FREng and UCL Engineering Professor of Design explains: "Our vision is for UCL’s Engineering and Built Environment faculties to work together to grow the world’s best technological thinkers and practitioners in sustainable building design.
 To achieve this ambitious goal from our Centre of Excellence, we must educate a new generation of technologically literate students who are up to the challenge.

-Find out more about Sustainable Building Design at The Bartlett and UCL Engineering
+Find out more about Sustainable Building Design at The Bartlett and UCL Engineering.